Is Flight Insurance Worth It?

 Most travel insurance is meant to protect trips, not flights.
 There’s a difference.

-Traditional travel insurance plans can reimburse you if you have to cancel or interrupt a trip, if you lose your luggage on a trip, or if you get sick on a trip.
+Traditional travel insurance plans reimburse you for covered expenses (like non-refundable pre-paid trip payments) if you have to cancel or interrupt a trip, if you lose your luggage on a trip, or if you get sick on a trip.

 Now, ExactCare Extra combines traditional travel insurance with flight insurance, so it can protect your trip as well as your flights.
 It’s the most complete travel insurance plan you can buy.